 According to the U.S. Bureau of Labor Statistics, prices for tenants' and household insurance were 28.77% higher in 2018 versus 2007 (a $5.75 difference in value).

-Between 2007 and 2017: Tenants' and household insurance experienced an average inflation rate of 2.43% per year.
-In other words, tenants' and household insurance costing $20 in the year 2007 would cost $25.44 in 2017 for an equivalent purchase.
-Compared to the overall inflation rate of 1.67% during this same period, tenants' and household insurance inflation was similar.
+Between 2007 and 2018: Tenants' and household insurance experienced an average inflation rate of 2.33% per year.
+This rate of change indicates significant inflation.
+In other words, tenants' and household insurance costing $20 in the year 2007 would cost $25.75 in 2018 for an equivalent purchase.
+Compared to the overall inflation rate of 1.76% during this same period, inflation for tenants' and household insurance was higher.

-In the year 2007: Pricing changed by 0.44%, below the average yearly change for tenants' and household insurance during the 2007-2017 time period.
-Compared to overall inflation for all items in 2007 (2.77%), price inflation for tenants' and household insurance was lower.
+In the year 2007: Pricing changed by 0.45%, which is below the average yearly change for tenants' and household insurance during the 2007-2018 time period.
+Compared to inflation for all items in 2007 (2.85%), inflation for tenants' and household insurance was lower.